-For the non-improvising musician or layperson, these terms might seem ambiguous and confusing.
-I would like to draw upon a common metaphor used to discuss improvisation: music is like language.
-In this sense, we could view improvisation (and the resultant interaction and interplay) as a spontaneous—but detailed—conversation between people.
-Consider how the discussion might evolve, how each person might listen and respond, how the pace of the conversation ebbs and flows, how contributions might converge (or indeed diverge), how each person's individual and unique syntactical, semantic and linguistic characteristics might manifest.
+For the non-improvising musician or layperson, the notion that jazz performance is interactive might seem ambiguous or hard to comprehend.
+To aid in describing this phenomenon, I would like to draw upon a common metaphor used to discuss improvisation: music is like language.
+In this context, we could view improvisation (and the resultant interaction and interplay) as a spontaneous—but detailed—conversation between people.
+Consider how the discussion might evolve, how each person might listen and respond, how the pace of the conversation ebbs and flows, how contributions might converge or indeed diverge, how each person's individual and unique syntactical and linguistic characteristics might show through.
 All this occurs within a framework, both with respect to the structures and syntax of the language being used, and the topic being discussed.

 Chick Corea's Rendezvous in New York

-I shall avoid a detailed biography of Chick Corea at this stage, however, if you are interested in discovering a little more about him do check out his website by clicking here.
-Rendezvous in New York is a ten-disc DVD (and in fact, a two-disc CD) detailing Corea's 60th birthday celebration during December 2001, at The Blue Note in New York.
-This series of gigs featured many of Corea's past projects and celebrated a career of fruitful, and musical, friendships.
-These projects range from a duet with Gary Burton to performances from the Three Quartets Band and Origin project.
+I shall avoid a detailed biography of Chick Corea, however, if you are interested in discovering a little more about him do check out his website by clicking here.
+Rendezvous in New York is a ten-disc DVD (and in fact, also a two-disc CD) detailing Corea's 60th birthday celebration during December 2001, at The Blue Note in New York.
+This series of gigs featured many of Corea's past projects and celebrated his career of fruitful, and musical, friendships; these projects range from a duet with Gary Burton to performances from the Three Quartets Band and Origin project.
 My research is focussing on the three trio ensembles from this series: The Now He Sings, Now He Sobs Trio (featuring Miroslav Vitous on double bass, and Roy Haynes on drums); The Akoustic Band (featuring Dave Weckl on drums, and John Patitucci on double bass); and Chick Corea's New Trio (featuring Avishai Cohen on double bass, and Jeff Ballard on drums).

-How can music performance inform research?
+How can performance inform research in musicology?
 Why bother doing this element at all?
 There is some debate in musicological circles about the utility of performance-led research.
-Some argue that the object-subject dichotomy is useful, while others posit that auto-ethnographic insight from the performer provides greater understanding unattainable through traditional discourse.
-This debate notwithstanding the programme at The University of Hull affords the researcher a great deal of flexibility, insomuch that the connectivity between performance portfolio and the thesis is very fluid.
-At the current stage of my research, I am uncertain as to the extent of this connectivity; it might be that there is merely an experiential relationship between the two elements or the two strands of research might converge more substantially.
+Some argue that the object-subject dichotomy is useful, while others posit that privileged insight from the performer provides access to embodied knowledge and understanding unattainable through traditional discourse.